ethereum/go-ethereum/docs/_interface/Command-Line-Options.md

   --ws.api value                      API's offered over the WS-RPC interface --ws.rpcprefix value                HTTP path prefix on which JSON-RPC is served.
 Use '/' to serve on all paths.
+  --ws.origins value                  Origins from which to accept websockets requests --authrpc.jwtsecret value           Path to a JWT secret to use for authenticated RPC endpoints --authrpc.addr value                Listening address for authenticated APIs (default: "localhost") --authrpc.port value                Listening port for authenticated APIs (default: 8551) --authrpc.vhosts value              Comma separated list of virtual hostnames from which to accept requests (server enforced).
+Accepts '*' wildcard. (default: "localhost")
-  --ws.origins value                  Origins from which to accept websockets requests --graphql                           Enable GraphQL on the HTTP-RPC server.
+  --graphql                           Enable GraphQL on the HTTP-RPC server.
 Note that GraphQL can only be started if an HTTP server is started as well.
   --graphql.corsdomain value          Comma separated list of domains from which to accept cross origin requests (browser enforced)
   --graphql.vhosts value              Comma separated list of virtual hostnames from which to accept requests (server enforced).
 Accepts '*' wildcard. (default: "localhost")